shataksh2307/Test/README.md

 # Test
-Learning the basics of using git and everything.
+Learning the basics of using git.